-As I started taking the shift towards information security, data protection, and governance of IT in my day to day job, I decided to study and sit for the COBIT 5 foundation exam.
+As I started making the shift towards information security, data protection, and governance of IT in my day-to-day job, I decided to study and sit for the COBIT 5 Foundation exam.

-> I am so happy and grateful now that I passed the COBIT 5 Foundation exam created by ISACA.
+I am so happy and grateful now that I passed the COBIT 5 Foundation exam created by ISACA.
 I figured that I would share my experience in this article to help you prepare and tackle this exam successfully.

 In this exam, I got 50 questions, and the total time for this exam is only 40 minutes for English speakers and 50 minutes for non-English speakers.
 So you have a maximum of 1 minute per question to answer, otherwise, you will run out of time so be careful!!!
 To pass this exam, you need to answer 25 questions correctly which reflect a 50% mark.
 The questions do pretty much match the list of skills measured below.